FAA Drone Fines – Real Enforcement Cases and What Trigger…

 7. Be conservative: When in doubt about legality, don’t fly

-8. Stay current on regulations: Rules change; maintain knowledge
+8. Stay current on regulations: Rules change; maintain your knowledge

 9. Consider membership organizations: AUVSI, DRONERESPONDERS, or similar for regulatory updates